The Truth About Food Intolerance Testing

 IgG antibodies are the most common type of antibody (a type of protein that your immune cells make) in your blood and usually protect you against infection by “remembering” harmful substances you’ve previously been exposed to.

 These tests measure the levels of food specific IgG antibodies in the blood, which these companies claim are a marker of ‘intolerance’.
 The trick here is that most of us will actually develop IgG antibodies to food during our lifetime without getting symptoms at all.
-This is because IgG is an indicator of repeated exposure, not clinical symptoms.

 So does the test work?
 Sadly no. There is actually no research out there that shows IgG antibody testing is an accurate way to diagnose food intolerances.
 In fact – there is no proven relationship between IgG antibodies and food intolerance AT ALL!